 We focus on one-dimensional range-$2$ CA rules with $3$ states (although our techniques in principle apply to more general one-dimensional rules).
 Thus, the configuration of the CA at time $t\in\{0,1,2,\ldots\}$ is an element $\xi_t=(\xi_t(x))_{x\in\bZ}$ of $\{0,1,2\}^\bZ$, and for a given initial configuration $\xi_0$, the evolution is given by

 for all $x,t$ and a fixed function $f$ (the CA rule).
-(In many cases the dependence on $\xi_t$ will actually be restricted to the range-$1$ neighborhood $x-1,x,x+1$).
-We sometimes write $\xi(x,t)=\xi_t(x)$ for the state of $\xi$ at the space-time point $(x,t)\in\bZ\times[0,\infty)$.
-In keeping with standard convention, diagrams of space-time evolution are drawn with the space coordinate $x$ increasing from left to right, and the time coordinate $t$ increasing from top to bottom.
+(In many cases, the dependence on $\xi_t$ will actually be restricted to the range-$1$ neighborhood $x-1,x,x+1$.)
+We sometimes write $\xi(x,t)=\xi_t(x)$ for the state of $\xi$ at the space--time point $(x,t)\in\bZ\times[0,\infty)$.
+In keeping with standard convention, diagrams of space--time evolution are drawn with the space coordinate $x$ increasing from left to right, and the time coordinate $t$ increasing from top to bottom.

 A key supporting role will be played by the \add\ CA, a simple $2$-state rule denoted by $\lambda_t$, and defined as follows.
 The states are $0$ and $1$, and the evolution is